andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

       -oa $strgacc -ok $strgkey -oc output \
       -b1 chr21_1.fq.gz -b2 chr21_2.fq.gz

-Here, we specificy to use hg38, use BQSR, GATK4 and bgzip compression.
+Here, we specify to use hg38, use BQSR, GATK4 and bgzip compression.
 We could have specified multiple FastQ files and requests a gVCF file instead of VCF.

 If you get the error message "msgen: invalid option -- 'u'", then you forgot to activate the conda environment (see above).

 On successful submission, the command will return a process id.
 The job will take a few minutes to run.
 You can monitor its status with:

     msgen list -u $msgenurl -k $msgenkey

 Once completed, go the storage account in your portal, click on "Blobs" and check which output files were created.
-To download and inspect the created vcf file, log into your DSVM and run:

-    az storage blob copy $strgurl/output/chr21_1.fq.gz.${wfid}.vcf.gz .

-where `${wfid}` is the workflow id returned by `msgen list`

-Note, that we won't actually use this file later.
+If you like you can download the output files straight from the portal.
+Note, that we won't actually use these files later.
 Instead, we will assume you generated VCF files for hundreds of case/control samples already and proceed from there.

 ## Predicting disease causing factors with Azure AutoML

 Azure Machine Learning offers web interfaces & SDKs, which allow you to quickly train and deploy your machine learning models and pipelines at scale.
 It supports a variety of open-source Python frameworks, such as PyTorch, TensorFlow, and scikit-learn.
 A very special product is ML studio, an interactive web-service that allows you to use machine learning capabilities without writing a single line of code.
 To make things more interesting here, we will use the Python APIs from an Azure ML Jupyter notebook.

-The goal is to take cleaned input data containing variant calls and some metainformation for a case/control study and use machine learning to predict causal factors.
+The goal is to take cleaned input data containing variant calls and some meta-information for a case/control study and use machine learning to predict causal factors.
 Setting up a machine learning pipeline can be time-consuming and requires a lot of prior-knowledge.
 You need to make an informed algorithm choice and train and tune the model.
 [Azure Automated Machine Learning (AutoML)](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-automated-ml) is a very new service, coming straight out of Microsoft Research, that automates the time consuming, iterative tasks of machine learning model development.
 It is effectively an AI informed recommender system, that iterates over multiple algorithms and tunes parameters automatically.
 We will later use Explainers that allow you to interpret the model, thereby also pointing you at the most important features (causal factors).
 This makes the ML/AI models understandable.
 This AI transparency is one of [Microsoft's six AI guiding principles](https://www.microsoft.com/en-us/ai/our-approach-to-ai).
 When talking to other cloud providers, make sure to ask them about their principles :wink:.

 ### Create a Workspace and start an ML notebook